somnambulist-tech/domain/docs/value-objects.md

 ## Value Objects Library

-Value Objects (VOs) are Immutable domain objects that represent some value in your domain model but without a thread of continuous identity i.e. their identity is through their properties.
+Value Objects (VOs) are immutable domain objects that represent some value in your domain model but without a thread of continuous identity i.e. their identity is through their properties.
 VOs allow your entities to encapsulate properties and provide type safety.